 The Group does not have a fixed dividend policy at present.
-The form, frequency and amount of dividends declared each year will take into consideration the Group's profit growth, cash position, positive cash flow generated from operations, projected capital requirements for business growth and other factors as the Board may deem appropriate.
-For FY2023, the Board has recommended a final dividend of 5.0 cents per share which is subject to shareholders' approval at the forthcoming AGM of the Company.
+The form, frequency and amount of dividends declared each year will take into consideration the Group's profit growth, cash position, net cash inflow generated from operations, projected capital requirements for business growth and other factors as the Board may deem appropriate.
+For FY2024, the Board has recommended a final dividend of 1.3 cents per share which is subject to shareholders' approval at the forthcoming AGM of the Company.